09 March - 06 April

 Cast Includes Ray Chong Nee, Tiffany Lyndall-Knight, Anna McGahan, Nathan O’Keefe, Hugh Parker, Bryan Probets

 Assistant Director Merlynn Tong

 Directorial Observation Hannah Barr, Ngoc Phan

-This production contains coarse language, adult themes, sexual references and the use of e-cigarettes.
+This production contains coarse language, adult themes (references to suicide), sexual references and the use of e-cigarettes.

 Information for Schools